WIDC: Career Advancement Module (CAM) – Online Edition

 Each CAM program edition includes:

-• Group meetings with Industry experts
+• Group meetings with Industry Guests

 Objectives